ryanbarrett/py_dashcast/README.md

 # py_dashcast

-Script to launch urls on chromecast dashboards.
+Script to launch urls on chromecasts.

 ## Setup
 create a virtual environment and activate it; then install requirements.